mvlassis/pixeltetris/README.md

 # Pixeltetris
 A Tetris game written from scratch in C++ using the SDL2 development library.
 Apart from the core gameplay, the project also includes some extra features like a ghost block to reduce misdrops, a simple main menu, and support for multiple resolutions.
-All assets used were created by me.
+All sprites were created by me.

 ![](gallery/gameplay.gif)